Flying on My Own: Commercial performance

-"Flying on My Own" topped the chart in Quebec and reached number nine on the sales chart in Canada.
-In the United States, it peaked at number seven on the Dance Club Songs chart and number 23 on Pop Digital Song Sales.
-In France, the song reached number eight on the digital sales chart.
-"Flying on My Own" also peaked at number 90 in Scotland and number 99 on the UK Singles Downloads Chart.
+"Flying on My Own" reached number one in Quebec, number nine on the Canadian digital sales chart, number seven on the US Dance Club Songs chart, and number 23 on US Pop Digital Song Sales.
+It also peaked at number eight on the French digital sales chart, number 90 in Scotland, and number 99 on the UK Singles Downloads Chart.

 Music video

-The debut live performance of "Flying on My Own" was filmed in Las Vegas on 7 June 2019 and uploaded to Dion's YouTube channel the next day.
-The lyric video was released on YouTube on 28 June 2019, along with the audio of a remix by Dave Audé.
+The debut live performance, filmed on 7 June 2019 in Las Vegas, was uploaded to Dion's YouTube channel the following day.
+A lyric video was released on 28 June 2019, accompanied by the audio for the Dave Audé remix.